Energy dependence of $J/\psi$ production in pp collisions with the PACIAE model: The method

 In PACIAE, the model parameters are chosen as the default values in the PYTHIA 6.4 model, except for the $K$ factor, which is determined by fitting the simulation to the experimental data in pp collisions at a given energy with a least $\chi^{2}s$ method.
 For the $J/\psi$ differential cross section as a function of $p_{\rm T}$ in the forward rapidity region, the $\chi^{2}$ is defined as

-where $N$ is the number of data points, $y^i$ is the experimental value in the $i^{\rm th}$ bin, $f(p^i_{\rm T};K)$ is the simulation value in the same bin, $\Delta^i$ is the total error of the experimental data.
-Table \ref{tab:Kfactor} tabulates the $\chi^{2}$ values divided by the number of degrees of freedom ($\chi^{2}/ndf$) for different $K$ factors at a given energy.
-The best $K$ factor at that energy is determined by minimizing the corresponding $\chi^{2}$ values and is shown in boldface type.
+where $N$ is the number of data points, $y^i$ is the experimental value in the $i^{\rm th}$ bin, $f(p^i_{\rm T};K)$ is the simulated value in the same bin, $\Delta^i$ is the total error of the experimental data.
+Table \ref{tab:Kfactor} gives the $\chi^{2}$ values divided by the number of degrees of freedom ($\chi^{2}/ndf$) for different $K$ factors at a given energy.
+The best $K$ factor at that energy is determined by minimizing the corresponding $\chi^{2}$ values and is shown by boldface type.
+At a given collision energy, the $K$ factor for the $J/\psi$ production in the mid-rapidity region is assumed to be the same as that in the forward rapidity region.